 3. Event Label

-We use labels to provide additional information about UI element associated with given event.
+We use labels to provide additional information about an UI element associated with given event.

-Step 2 - concept of HomePage Clickability analysis
+Step 2 - the concept of HomePage Clickability analysis

-This is how our HomePage in Analytics template looks like.
+This is how our HomePage in the Analytics template looks like.

-I marked the 3 UI elements with a red frame.
-These elements will be corresponding to the events labels of our HomePage analysis:
+I've marked the three UI elements with a red frame.
+These elements will correspond to the events labels of our HomePage analysis: